memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 While this search does point out that there is a dependency on the `BOOT_BANNER` symbol, it cannot know our current configuration and therefore can't tell us that disabling `PRINTK` won't have any effect since `BOOT_BANNER` is also still enabled by default.

 ### Nordic's Kconfig extension for VS Code

 Another graphical user interface for _Kconfig_ is the [nRF Kconfig](https://marketplace.visualstudio.com/items?itemName=nordic-semiconductor.nrf-kconfig) extension for VS Code.
 This is an extension tailored for use with the [nRF Connect SDK](https://www.nordicsemi.com/Products/Development-software/nrf-connect-sdk) and with Nordic's [complete VS Code extension pack](https://nrfconnect.github.io/vscode-nrf-connect/), but to some extent, this extension can also be used for a generic Zephyr project and might therefore also be useful if you're not developing for a target from [Nordic](https://www.nordicsemi.com/):

 ![]({% img_url practical-zephyr/kconfig-nrf-vscode.png %})

-At the time of writing and for this repository the following configuration options were necessary to use the extension in a workspace that does not rely on the entire extension set:
+At the time of writing and for this repository, the following configuration options were necessary to use the extension in a workspace that does not rely on the entire extension set:

 ```json
 {